AAVSO/VStar/ReadMe.txt

 ============
-VStar is a statistical analysis tool for variable star observation data developed for the American Association of Variable Star Observers (http://www.aavso.org/) and the CitizenSky project (http://www.citizensky.org/).
+VStar is a statistical analysis tool for variable star observation data developed for the American Association of Variable Star Observers (http://www.aavso.org/) and the Citizen Sky project (http://www.citizensky.org/).

 Installation
 ============